 Adjust spices to your taste.

-You could swap fresh peas for frozen ones.
+You could swap fresh green peas for frozen ones.
 Either boil until soft and mix in at the end along with paneer or add it with spices and simmer until it softens.

 More Paneer Recipes